 Find out more at alexanderwang.com

-Humberto Leon and Carol Lim founded label and multi-brand store Opening Ceremony in 2002 and, since 2011, took the helm as co-creative directors at Parisian label Kenzo.
+Humberto Leon and Carol Lim founded label and multi-brand store Opening Ceremony in 2002 and, from 2011 to 2019, were the co-creative directors of Parisian label Kenzo.

 Frequently shedding light on diversity issues within the industry, the pair have put countless Asian designers and creatives on the map at Opening Ceremony, whose name was inspired by the Olympics tradition that symbolises a coming together of cultures.
 Their boutique in New York that now has offshoots in Los Angeles, Tokyo, Japan and London.